Alex07-Data/Uber_Analysis/README.md

     Hour: Hour of the day

     Weekday: Day of the week (0 = Monday, 6 = Sunday)
-Several histograms were generated to uncover trends in Uber ride demand:
+Several histograms were generated to uncover trends in Uber ride demand.